aastroza/platanus-hack-llms/README.md

 # platanus-hack-llms
-Analysis of LLM strategies, models, techniques, and prompts used in [platanus-hack](https://github.com/platanus-hack) projects
+Analysis of LLM strategies, models, techniques, and prompts used in [platanus-hack](https://github.com/platanus-hack) projects.

 ## Installation